 It’ll be Malaysia’s National Day on the 31st of August..
 MERDEKA!
 Yes, that’s the Malay word for independence or free.
-Happy 62nd birthday, Malaysia!
 To those who are unfamiliar with me, I’m from Malaysia – Kuala Lumpur, to be exact.
 In this post, I’m really excited to share a few things about Malaysia.

 South East Asia

 Malaysia is composed of Peninsular Malaysia aka West Malaysia and East Malaysia (on the island of Borneo).
 Lying on the north of the equator, it’s hot and humid throughout the year in Malaysia.
 If you’re wanting to visit, be prepared, the average temperature is 27 Celcius (80 Fahrenheit) but with global warming, it may be hotter than that.

-The country’s majority of the population are the Malays, then the Chinese and Indians and of course, we cannot forget the indigenous people. the original people of the land.
+The country’s majority of the population are Malay, then the Chinese and Indians, and of course, we cannot forget the indigenous people. the original people of the land.
 As we have all been living together for generations, not only have each culture and tradition has been maintained but also blended together to form a unique heritage of Malaysia.

 There’s just so much about my country and its history and how the Malays, Chinese, and Indians settled down in the past, it’s exciting and interesting and this post will never end… So let’s move on.